We provide the Applied Project Management Certificate in association with various colleges and universities.

-The program is designed to require approximately six hours of study per week, plus six to eight hours per week to complete the practical assignments.
-These are average numbers based on feedback from hundreds of students who have taken the program.
+The program is designed to require approximately 12-15 hours per week of study and practical assignments.
+These are average numbers based on feedback from thousands of students who have taken the program.
 Each student’s time requirement will be different depending on their experience and their efficiency with the tools.

 Who is the program suitable for?